jwmccarthy/jwmccarthy.github.io/_posts/2024-07-24-intro-to-gumbo.md

 layout: post
 title: "Working Title (pt.1)"
 categories: RL, PyTorch
+custom_excerpt: "Assorted topics related to the development of my Reinforcement Learning framework"
 ---

 Hello!
 Thanks for stopping by.
 Apologies in advance for the tonal and thematic scratchwork that is my writing.
 I don't expect it'll ever get much better, but who's to say what better is anyway?